jtomchak/react-movie-town/README.md

 ```

 28. So we know that `services.User.login(this.state.email, this.state.password)` that is now a promise.
 And where in the past have we 'comsumed' our promises?
 Yep, in the redux **middleware**

     1. Wire up dispatch to the login component, so we can send this sucker off.
     2. Ensure that the middleware is handling the promise correctly
     3. Add a case in our reducer.

+    * We should be able to see the username, email, token, bio, and image on our store under user property.
+That's super RAD!!

+29. The great refactor

+30. How do we redirect after login

+31. Conditionally rendering NavBar

+32. Sign up Component